Zei33/balatro-safety/README.md

 This mod requires Balamod v1.0.5 (gui v1.2.3) or higher.
 Find [balamod releases here](https://github.com/balamod/balamod-gui).
 Once installed, you can access the mod marketplace in-game and add it there.

 ## Current features
-The program will present a confirmation box upon the usage of these spectral cards.
+The mod will present a confirmation box upon the usage of these spectral cards.
 Clicking cancel will give you the opportunity to pick another.
 - Ankh: Creates a copy of 1 of your Jokers at random, then destroys the others, leaving you with two identical Jokers
 - Hex: (Adds Polychrome to a random Joker, and destroys the rest)